New here? First time using Claude and Canva? Start with Section 03 to get your accounts set up, then come back to explore.

 Edit the bracketed parts, paste into Claude with the Canva connector turned on.

-Canva: Using the Radiant Church Brand Kit, create a 1080×1080 Instagram post for [event name] on [date].
-Headline should be bold and short.
-Include a clear call-to-action at the bottom.
+Canva: Create a 1080×1080 Instagram post for [event name] on [date].
+Use the brand colors, fonts, and visual style from the example artwork I've shared in this project.
+Bold, short headline.
+Clear call-to-action at the bottom.
 Warm, inviting tone.

-Canva: Using the Radiant Church Brand Kit, create an 8.5×11 portrait flyer for [event or initiative].
+Canva: Create an 8.5×11 portrait flyer for [event or initiative].
 White background.
+Use the Radiant brand colors and fonts from this project.
 One hero headline.
 Short body copy as bullets.
 Radiant logo at the bottom with the URL radiantchristianlife.church/[page].

 Pro tip.
 Start design prompts with Canva: to signal you want a visual, not text.
 Example: "Canva: create a 1080×1080 Instagram post for..."
 Specific prompts produce dramatically better results than vague ones.